httpie/cli/docs/README.md

 ```

-Even though it is technically possible to include there any of HTTPie’s options, it is not recommended to modify the default behaviour in a way that would break your compatibility with the wider world as that can generate a lot of confusion.
+Technically, it is possible to include any HTTPie options in there.
+However, it is not recommended to modify the default behavior in a way that would break your compatibility with the wider world as that may become confusing.

 ### Un-setting previously specified options

-Default options from the config file, or specified any other way, can be unset for a particular invocation via `--no-OPTION` arguments passed on the command line (e.g., `--no-style` or `--no-session`).
+Default options from the config file, or specified any other way, can be unset for a particular invocation via `--no-OPTION` arguments passed via the command line (e.g., `--no-style` or `--no-session`).

 ## Scripting